 Five young men and women form a friendship over the course of two years at St. Xavier Junior College that may not stand the test of time but will flicker throughout a lifetime.
 Together they will rewrite history, change the norms and have a whole lot of fun doing it, while shedding a few tears along the way.

 Karan Khanna is a confident, handsome, verbose, dramatic and caring young man.
-He is the son of a successful businessman named Vikramaditya who finds fulfilling familial responsibilities more important than celebrating his son’s academic or athletic successes.
-The majority of time Karan feels that his father hates him, he even doubts the fact that he is, in fact, his father’s son given the stark differences in their character.
+He is the son of a successful businessman who finds fulfilling familial responsibilities more important than celebrating his son’s academic or athletic successes.
+The majority of time Karan feels that his father despises him, he even doubts the fact that he is, in fact, his father’s son given the stark differences in their character.
 On the other end of the spectrum Karan loves his mother Anita unconditionally.
-Karan is used to celebrating at parties with national dignitaries, famous cricketers and bollywood actors.
-One special quality about Karan that I failed to mention is that he perceives people in colour.
+Karan is used to celebrating at parties with national dignitaries, famous cricketers and Bollywood actors.
+One special quality about Karan is that he perceives people in colour.
 This supernatural ability or neurological condition called synethesia which helps him in understanding the emotional landscape of the people he comes across on a daily basis.

 “In the months that followed, Karan had grown up.
 Literally.
 He had learned some fundamental truths.
 That nothing was forever.
 That to love was to lose.
 That those who break the rules all the time get away, but those that follow rules are not pardoned on that one occasion they are unable to obey them.”

-Arjun Rao is a very meek, honest, dishevelled, vulnerable, and unassuming young man.
+Arjun Rao is a meek, honest, disheveled, vulnerable, and unassuming young man.
 When he meets Karan things begin to turn for him from a social perspective.
 After receiving a fresh haircut, follicle-friendly shampoo, a new wardrobe complete with fitted underwear, Anjun feels like a new man that can’t get over how he looks in the mirror, but don’t ask him to shave his mustache.
 To Karan, Arjun was blue, his favourite colour meaning calmness and success.
 Indumitra “Indu” Chatterjee is a precocious young women with a radiant beauty that has every woman wanting to be her and every man wanting to be with her.
-She is a voracious reader of anything and everything, a master manipulator using her feminine wiles to get what she wants and the ringleader to the establishment of the gender equality and quasi-activist group, The Famous Five.
+She is a voracious reader of anything and everything, a master manipulator using her feminine wiles to get what she wants and the ringleader to the establishment of the gender equality and quasi-activist group called The Famous Five.
 Indu comes from a very unemotional and haphazard household with absentee parents.
-This type of upbringing for a young woman leads to plenty of opportunities in a social environment that could eventually lead to a series of unfortunate events.
+This type of upbringing for a young woman provides her many opportunities in a social environment that could eventually lead to a series of unfortunate events.
 To Karan, Indu was peppermint pink representing her magnetic attraction.

 Karan and Arjun share the same birthday and we’re born in the same hospital St. Xavier while sharing a tragedy in that their mothers died during childbirth.
-The difference was the reaction of the father’s, for Karan his father was almost joyous, for Arjun his father was downright hysterical.
-On this bittersweet day Aarti was conceived and that night her father was killed in a motorcycle accident.
+The difference was the reaction of the father’s, for Karan his father was almost joyous, for Arjun his father was uncontrollable.
+On this bittersweet day, Aarti experienced her own tragedy as her father was killed in a motorcycle accident.
 It is easy to surmise that these three were destined for friendship.
 Everything happens for a reason and the idea of sharing in tragedy and the miracles of life, it must have been God’s plan to bind these three in friendship.

 “Time stood still.
 Things were still the same.
 Time had passed.
 Things had changed….”